SocAIty/fastSDK/README.md

 Please report bugs, your ideas and feature requests in the issues section. fastSDK is licensed under the MIT license and free-to-use.

+## Note: THE PACKAGE IS STILL IN DEVELOPMENT!
+#### LEAVE A STAR TO SUPPORT US.
+ANY BUG REPORT OR CONTRIBUTION IS HIGHLY APPRECIATED.